 Our new program offers:

-The Faculty of Education, Bachelor of Education (B.Ed.) offers an Integrated Music and an After-Degree Program
+The Faculty of Education, Bachelor of Education (BEd) offers an after-degree program

-After-Degree programs allow you to immerse yourself in the teachable subject areas that you desire to teach before you learn how to teach.
+What is an after-degree program?
+Students must first complete a degree before beginning their BEd.
+After-degree programs allow you to immerse yourself in the teachable subject areas that you desire to teach before you learn how to teach.
 This dedicated learning will make you a better-informed teacher in the classroom.
+Graduates with this experience are sought out by employers because of their more specialized undergraduate education.
+Graduates with a four-year degree, plus a two-year BEd degree typically earn more in their first year and in perpetuity.

 Focus on learning to teach specific age groups